NeuroMetabolic Stress Profile

 Genetic Methylation Test

 Exposure to environmental toxins has been linked to conditions like autoimmune diseases, Parkinson’s, and Alzheimer’s.
-The Environmental Pollutant Check is a simple urine test which measures your body’s burden of harmful chemicals - helping you identify hidden toxic exposures from air, food, and your environment.
+The My Toxin Report is a simple urine test which measures your body’s burden of harmful chemicals - helping you identify hidden toxic exposures from air, food, and your environment.